 removeEventListener()

-should not be called with a newly created function
+should be called with a correct listener

 - BAD_REMOVE_EVENT_LISTENER